gsinclair/ahigs_fos/README.txt

-Calculate scores and produce reports in a complex, multi-event competition, where there are many entrants, many events, and each event pays points for first, second, third (configurable), and participation.
+Calculate scores and produce reports in a complex, multi-event competition, where there are many entrants, many events, and each event pays points for first, second, ... fifth, and participation.

-I am creating it for a particular purpose (AHIGS Festival of Speeech: a competition comprising all sorts of public speaking for NSW independent girls' schools), but it is entirely configurable within the parameters set out in the paragraph above.
-Therefore, it may be of interest to other people.
+It is fairly configurable, so may be of interest to other people, but it _is_ geared towards the needs of a particular competition.

 The idea is that results are recorded in text files, and this program reads the results and produces a report (HTML, PDF ... haven't decided) showing the